perfsonar/docs/_sources/install_centos.txt

 Step 5: Service Watcher
 ------------------------
-The perl-perfSONAR_PS-Toolkit-service-watcher installs scripts that check if bwctl, owamp and other processes are running and restarts if they have stopped unexpectedly.
+The perfsonar-toolkit-servicewatcher installs scripts that check if bwctl, owamp and other processes are running and restarts if they have stopped unexpectedly.

 The install automatically, configures cron to run the service_watcher regularly.

 To run the script manually, run::

-  /opt/perfsonar_ps/toolkit/scripts/service_watcher
+  /usr/lib/perfsonar/scripts/service_watcher

 .. _install_centos_step6:

 Step 6: Register your services
 -------------------------------
-*Can be ignored and done through the web interface for perfSONAR-Complete*
+*Can be ignored and done through the web interface for he perfsonar-toolkit package*

 In order to publish the existence of your measurement services there is a single file you need to edit with some details about your host.
-You may populate this information by opening **/opt/perfsonar_ps/ls_registration_daemon/etc/ls_registration_daemon.conf**.
+You may populate this information by opening **/etc/perfsonar/lsregistrationdaemon.conf**.
 You will see numerous properties you may populate.
 They are commented out meaning you need to remove the ``#`` at the beginning of the line for them to take effect.
 The properties you are **required** to set are as follows:

 ::